indieopensource/open-dev-time-block/terms.md

 ### <a id="Technical_Representative"></a>Technical Representative

-_Client_ agrees to appoint a **Technical Representative** by sending _Developer_ an e-mail with their name, title, and e-mail address before work starts, and to appoint a replacement whenever the current _Technical Representative_ leaves or becomes unavailable.
+_Client_ agrees to appoint a **Technical Representative** by e-mailing _Developer_ their name, title, and e-mail address before work starts, and to appoint a replacement whenever the current _Technical Representative_ leaves or becomes unavailable.
 If _Client_ has technical staff, the _Technical Representative_ must be a member of the technical staff.

 ### <a id="Term_of_Client's_Obligations"></a>Term of Client's Obligations